Selecting text is done by double-tapping on the text field, and then dragging the selection tabs to select the text you wish to manipulate.

-2. Enter and confirm a unique passphrase
+2. Enter and confirm a unique passphrase.

 The file/folder is now inaccessible in third-party apps.
 Exit Secure mode to hide secured files/folders in File Commander.

 To reset your passphrase

 2. Tap 'Reset passphrase'

 Files secured with the current passphrase will remain inaccessible in third-party apps, and in File Commander.
 These files will not be deleted from the device.
 To regain access, you can either unsecure the files before changing the passphrase, or revert to the current passphrase later.

-We do not have access to your passphrase and are not able to assist in restoring the passphrase or files.
+File Commander provides both local and global search.
+Local search is used to locate files in the same folder you're currently browsing.
+The Global search feature, accessible from the main File Commander menu, will help you quickly find files and folders on your Android device, as well as connected local networks, FTP/FTPS servers, and cloud accounts.
 Typing will initiate a dynamic search with as little as one character, allowing you to search for partial file and folder names.
 You can also search for file types by typing in the file extension (ex. '.doc').